 Patients with type 2 diabetes may have microalbuminuria at presentation, as they may have had latent disease for years.

 This is not usual in type 1 diabetes.
-Hence, it is recommended that annual screening for microalbuminuria should start at diagnosis in type 2 but only after five years in type 1.
+However, it is recommended that annual screening of a first-pass morning urine specimen for microalbuminuria should be arranged for all people with type 1 or type 2 diabetes.

 - GFR ≤60 ml/min/1.73 m2.